What is universal life insurance & how does it work?

 Flexible premiums

-Most insurance policies offer fixed premiums, but with universal life, you can use the cash value of your policy to lower the premiums you’ll pay.
+Most insurance policies offer fixed premiums, but with universal life, you may use the cash value of your policy to lower the premiums you’ll pay.
 This is only possible if you pay excess premiums which increase the value of the cash value account.
 This account will grow with interest, and you can use the excess amount to lower your premiums if you choose to.

 Flexible death benefit